 Get free assistance with understanding Medicare

-Will Medicaid cover bathroom safety equipment ?
+Will Medicaid cover exercise equipment ?

 The funding of Medicaid has a rather different structure to that of Medicare – it is funded both on a federal level and a state level.

-Medicaid provides guidelines within which the states operate their Medicaid system, but with a lot of room to change things, as each state putting their own funding in as well.
+Medicaid provides guidelines within which the states operate their Medicaid system, but with a lot of room to change things, as each state is putting their own funding in as well.

 In such cases, which are many across all the states, programs are known as waivers and each will have specific eligibility requirements, and generally a limited number of places.